JimKing100/PrivacyHistos/README.md

 ```
 ## (4) Detroit Example

 The Detroit example is located in the **examples** directory in the **detroit** directory.
 This example demonstrates how to generate a basic synthetic dataset from a raw .csv dataset.
 The example uses the [City of Detroit 2015 Fire Data](https://data.world/detroit/detroit-2015-fire-data).

+#### Convert Raw Data to Formatted Ground Truth

+The **convert.py** code converts the raw data to properly formatted ground truth data.

+#### Configure and Create the Histograms

+The **main.py** code is the main program containing the configuration and creating of the privatized histograms.
+It calls the **simulate_row.py** code to create a row of simulated data.

+#### Create Individual Rows of Simulated Data

+The **simulate_row.py** code creates an individual row of simulated data.

 ## (5) Sprint 3 Example